Customer small business financing solutions delivered through a single, online application.

 See funding solutions from 75+ nationwide lenders with a single application.

-As your business grows, you’ll need to complete and submit certain documents to the IRS and state governing bodies for annual reports.
+As your business grows, you’ll need to complete and submit certain documents to the IRS, state governing bodies, and your investors for annual reports and securing additional funding from the bank.
 One of these important documents is your income statement.
-Outside of required reporting, the income statement helps companies to understand their current business operations while providing insight for strategic decision-making.
+Outside of required reporting, the income statement is one of the best tools to enable a company to understand its current business operations and uncover insights for more strategic decision-making.

 Once you know how to read and assemble an income statement, you’ll be more equipped to understand the financial nuances of running your business.